55.1. For the Translator

 for the translator, such as about expected alignment.
 The #:

-comment indicates the exact location(s) where the message is used
+comments indicate the exact locations where the message is used

 in the source.
 The translator need not look at the program